 3. White Ice

-I have to push myself to make a decision though or else I will mess up the schedule…ugh.
+Now I have to push myself to make a decision or else I’ll mess up the schedule…ugh.
+After all, we’ve already made some major progress, and I’d like to keep moving along!
 Time to go back and look at all my inspiration photos!